er1cstotle/lighthouse/lectures/w3d4/outline.md

 - Show middleware diagram, emphasize (the same req object gets passed to each subsequent middleware)
 - Is order important for middlewares?

+- what happens if we don't call next()

 - quickly build user auth middleware
+- router level middleware

 # Convert single server.js file into a more realistic app (10min) (can drop)
 - app.use vs app.use(router)